jhj0517/flutter_template_base/README.md

-# Flutter Template Starter
+# Flutter Template Base
-This is the Flutter template starter (Template of templates) with [mason](https://github.com/felangel/mason).
+This is the base for the Flutter template with [mason](https://github.com/felangel/mason).
+You can start to make a template with this.

 # Platforms
 The mustache syntax `{{application_id}}` is implemented across 6 platforms.
 Only Android has been tested.
 If any errors occur or if it works fine on other platforms, please raise an issue and let me know.